-On-going partnerships with local organisations have been maintained, including collaborations; with the Kilkenny Education Centre for teacher-training; with local primary, post-primary schools and adult education providers in offering tailored Gallery-tours and special engagement projects including a new Young Curators programme with Gaelscoil Osrai through Creative Schools; with local arts and community arts organisations such as the Tony O'Malley Studio, Barnstorm, KCAT and the Kilkenny Arts Office; with St. Gabriel's Alzheimer's and Dementia Ward at St. Canice's Hospital.
+On-going partnerships with local organisations have been maintained, including collaborations; with the Kilkenny Education Centre for teacher-training; with local primary, post-primary schools and adult education providers in offering tailored Gallery-tours and special engagement projects; with local arts and community arts organisations such as the Tony O'Malley Studio, Barnstorm, KCAT and the Kilkenny Arts Office.
 Nationally, Butler Gallery's collaborations with Age & Opportunity, Arts & Disability Ireland and Azure Network members have continued.
-Internationally, we remain in touch with past partners and have developed new ones via our Exhibition Programme and our inclusion of American artists and curators in our programme.
+Ciarán Murphy's exhibition was presented as part of a touring exhibition with RHA Gallery, Dublin and The Model in Sligo.
+Internationally, we remain in touch with past partners and have developed new ones via our Exhibition Programme and our inclusion of American artists and curators in our programme (Jack Shainman Gallery, New York for the presentation of Richard Mosse's Incoming).